Google Cloud results

 Creating a more flexible and more attractive workplace

-Organizing meetings through Hangouts Meet and Hangouts Meet Hardware, and bringing together ideas using Jamboards also makes working with teams both internally and externally much simpler and reduces the amount of travel employees have to undertake.
+Organizing meetings through Google Meet and Meet Hardware, and bringing together ideas using Jamboards also makes working with teams both internally and externally much simpler and reduces the amount of travel employees have to undertake.

 Home working and working on the go has also become an option for employees, facilitated by Gmail and Mobile Management.
 “People tell me they just love the user experience of working on Gmail, and they can now work from their own devices, which they couldn’t do before,” says Thomas.
 Being able to offer flexible working is important for RLE as it is looking to attract the best talent.
 “In the big cities like Berlin and Cologne, there’s a big demand for software engineers, and it’s very difficult to attract the top developers,” says Patrick.
 “If we can enable them to work flexibly, that makes working with us a more attractive proposition.”